-Where are our Interns, Research Associates and Programme Development Assistants now?
+Where are our former Interns, Research Associates and Programme Development Associates now?

 Wilton Park works with the Foreign and Commonwealth Office and colleagues to provide support across Her Majesty’s Government to fulfil British strategic foreign policy and related national objectives – by providing a neutral, discreet and professional vehicle for convening opinion formers and policy makers from around the world, to address and help resolve issues critical to the national security and prosperity of Britain and her allies and, as a consequence, project British values and influence.
 Our Interns and Programme Development Assistants (PDAs) have the opportunity to work on a diverse set of issues and programmes and to develop and strengthen their skills and experience.